agent-miraya/Miraya-SDK/README.md

     wk: WK;
 }
 ```
-- Interface for parameters used in getting deciphering details.
+- Interface for parameters used in deciphering details.

 #### `CreatePKPWithLitActionParams`
 ```typescript